Did you know there’s a way to achieve your goals faster? A way that’s backed by science?

-For example, have you ever had the experience that you were thinking about buying a certain car and suddenly you see that car everywhere?
+For example, have you ever had the experience that you were thinking about buying a certain car and suddenly you see that particular car everywhere?

 That’s the RAS in action.
 It’s passed on to the subconscious mind that you’re mulling over this decision.
 And in return, your subconscious mind helps you to focus your attention – you suddenly see this car everywhere.
 It’s not that there’s a sudden influx of this car on the road, but you’re noticing the car now.
 Your attention is on the car.

-Here are 4 actions you can do to ‘task’ your RAS to help you
+Here are 4 actions you can do to ‘task’ your RAS